jmerle/competitive-companion/README.md

 #### Explanation

 - **name**: The full name of the problem.
 Can be used for display purposes.
 - **group**: Used to group problems together, which can be useful for archiving purposes.
+Follows the format `<judge> - <category>`, where the hyphen is discarded if the category is empty.
 - **url**: A link to the problem on the judge's website.
 - **interactive** (optional): Whether this is an interactive problem or not.
 - **memoryLimit**: The memory limit in MB.
 - **timeLimit**: The time limit in ms.
+- **tests**: An array of objects containing testcase data.
+The JSON objects in the array all have two keys: **input** and **output**.
+Both the input and the output need to end with a newline character.
 - **testType**: The type of the tests.
 Supports two options: "single" and "multiNumber".
 Explanation of these two can be found on the [JHelper wiki](https://github.com/AlexeyDmitriev/JHelper/wiki/Usage).
 - **input**: An object which is used to configure how to receive input.
 Supported types:
     - **stdin**: Receive input via stdin.
 No additional options required.